bexxmodd/the-league/README.md

-# the-league
+# The League

-CRD for starting a sports league
+CRD for running a sports league on your Kubernetes cluster.

+More coming...